Cornelii/TIL/javascript/javascript.md

 #### 4. Nested Objects
 Objects in an Object.

-#### 5. Object go into function as pass-by-reference! direct memory access!
+#### 5. Object goes into function as pass-by-reference! direct memory access!

 **Remarks** Variable in Object is not transfered.
-Only objects go as pass-by-reference!
+Only objects goes as pass-by-reference!
 It means that inside of function, **variable is accessible only by the transfered object**.
-If we make an attempt to reassign object! like this `obj = {property1:'prop1'}`.
-It did not work for object in outside!
+If we make an attempt to reassign object! like this `obj = {property1:'prop1'}` does not work for object in outside of function!
 But, this works `obj.prop1 ="prop1"`.

 (Changing address of obj in functions is not allowed?!)